deborahgu/soundcork/docs/deployment.md

 ## Option 3: Kubernetes

-This is our production setup.
 Customize the hostname, volume paths, and ingress controller for your environment.

 ### Namespace